 Even so, more rural electric cooperatives are considering RF-based networks for AMI.
 The Guadalupe Valley Electric Cooperative (GVEC), for example, recently awarded Aclara an advanced metering infrastructure (AMI) project that will employ our Synergize® RF-based metering network system.

-According to the U.S. Energy Information Administration, renewables account for almost 15% of power generated in the U.S. As solar and wind power become more a part of the utility landscape, utilities must prepare for the effects these distributed resources have on the grid.
+- Preparing for Distributed Energy – According to the U.S. Energy Information Administration, renewables account for almost 15% of the power generated in the U.S. As solar and wind power become more a part of the utility landscape, utilities must prepare for the effects these distributed resources have on the grid.
 RF can handle distributed power generation by allowing utilities to manage power being delivered back to the utility as well as that being delivered to customers.

-The Synergize RF Electric network is a point-to-multipoint system with a number of advantage for rural electric cooperatives.
+The Aclara RF™ Electric network is a point-to-multipoint system with a number of advantages for rural electric cooperatives.

 First and foremost, as a point-to-multipoint system that communicates meter data directly to collectors rather than through meters, as mesh systems do, reducing the need for signal boosters or repeaters.
 The data collectors can be placed on existing assets.